humacss/minbin/README.md

 You write the serialization code yourself, so you always understand exactly what’s on the wire.

-When (and only when) you hit a real limitation, migration is trivial: rewrite clearly defined serialization code you already own against a different crate.
+When (and only when) you hit a real limitation, migration is trivial: rewrite the clearly defined serialization code you already own against a different crate.

 Start with `simbin`.
 Ship code today.

 Only graduate to something heavier when you can name the precise problem you’re solving.

 For most projects, that day comes later than you would expect.